mljar/mercury/docs/installation.md

 <h1> Installation </h1>

-*Compatible with Python 3.6 and higher.*
+Mercury is compatible with Python 3.6 and higher.

 ### Install with pip